Product documentation

 What is the architecture?

-The [event store] records every execution with immutable provenance.
+The [event store] records every execution with provenance that cannot be retroactively modified.

 Direct answer